diegomarzo/diegomarzo.github.io/_posts/2020-6-24-AWS-Organizations.md

 ### Important consideration

->AWS will create accounts that are linked to your main account and you won't be able to delete them in an easy fashion.
-So if you don't like the name of the account, you cannot simply remove it and recreate, you will need to log in the account and change from there, so be careful when choosing the name you want for it to avoid extra work!!!
+>AWS Organizations will create AWS Accounts and then it will link them as Sub Accounts of your master.
+Since the AWS Account creation is a complex process, if you do not like the name you selected you cannot simply delete your account from AWS Organization console and recreate it, because AWS will complain about a sub-account  becaming orphan without any bill information.

 ### What we will have achieved at the end of this tutorial